Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 on how to tickets.
 In either case, I'm glad you could stop by to read this document.
 Here, we're going to go through the basic process of doing work on a ticket.
 A lot of this will probably be common sense, but I still want to get it down so that there will be no confusion in the future.
-For the purpose of this document, we'll be working through a ticket on the Backend Scaffold.
+This document walks through completing a ticket on the Backend Scaffold.
 If you have any questions, _especially_ on this, __please__ reach out and ask.
 Good luck on your tickets!